-Pakistan's ISI trained terrorist held in Delhi: Official
+Pakistan's ISI Trained Terrorist Held In Delhi: Official

-New Delhi, Oct 12 (IANS) The terrorist who was arrested by the Special Cell of Delhi Police from the national capital on Monday night was trained by Pakistan's Inter-Services Intelligence (ISI), officials privy to the probe told IANS on Tuesday.
+New Delhi: The terrorist who was arrested by the Special Cell of Delhi Police from the national capital on Monday night was trained by Pakistan's Inter-Services Intelligence (ISI), officials privy to the probe told IANS on Tuesday.

 "The suspected terrorist had been assigned to carry out terror strikes during the festive season at the behest of Pakistan's ISI," a senior official said.